arkoc/blog/content/posts/the-history-of-interop.md

 | **Extendability**| Bridge, Router, and SIN contracts are live on 20+ EVM & non-EVM chains; adding another network just means deploying the standard contracts and pointing Relayers/Guards at it—all roles (Relayer, Guard, LP) are permissionless. |

 ### [THORChain](#thorchain)

+Bonded node network with TSS Asgard vaults and a RUNE-paired AMM that swaps native L1 assets directly.

 ![THOR protocol overview](/img/interop/thor.jpg)